Paul’s friend foolishly admitting one revealing lapse (8,4)

 'foolishly' indicates anagramming the letters.

-'admitting' is an insertion indicator (admit can mean to welcome in or accept).
+'admitting' means one lot of letters goes inside another (admit can mean to welcome in or accept).

 'one' becomes 'i' (Roman numeral).